Revamp Your Billing to Excel in the Value-Based Care Model

 Is transitioning to value-based care a more viable alternative?

-According to an MGMA poll, about 66 % of medical group leaders plan to increase or maintain the same level of participation in value-based contracts.
+According to an MGMA poll, nearly 66 % of medical group leaders plan to increase or maintain the same level of participation in value-based contracts.
 Although adoption has been gradual, value-based care is steadily opening new revenue streams and transforming the healthcare landscape.

 What Is Value-Based Care?